-Notes: Averages are shown for samples collected at BNL, on site and off site within 1 mile, off site but within 1 mile of the boundary, and off site greater than 1 mile from the boundary.
+tes: Averages are shown for samples collected at BNL, on site and off site within 1 mile, and off site but within 1 mile of BNL.
 Numbers in parentheses indicate the number of samples in that data set.
 All values are presented with a 95% confidence interval.
 Cs-137 = cesium-137